Categorical Ambidexterity: The Proof

 \begin{defn}[{\cite[Definition A.2.2]{Haugseng_Melani_Safronov_2022}}] Let $\CC$ be a category, with associated complete Segal space $\CC_\bullet\colon \Delta^\op \to \Spaces$.
 The \tdef{twisted arrow category} $\mdef{\Tw(\CC)}$ is the category associated with the complete Segal space

 There is a map $\Tw(\CC) \to \CC$, corresponding to the inclusion $[n] \to [n]^\op \star [n]$. \end{defn}

 \begin{lem} For any space $X$, the map $\Tw(X) \to X$ is an isomorphism. \end{lem}

-\begin{proof} Recall that a category $\CC$ is a space, if and only if the associated complete Segal space $\CC_\bullet\colon \Delta^\op \to \Spaces$ is a constant functor, and indeed the complete Segal space associated with $\Tw(X)$ is the constant functor on $X$. \end{proof}
+\begin{proof} Recall that a category $\CC$ is a space if and only if the associated complete Segal space $\CC_\bullet\colon \Delta^\op \to \Spaces$ is a constant functor.
+We see that the complete Segal space associated with $\Tw(X)$ is constant on $X$ as well, concluding the proof. \end{proof}

 We turn to comparing $\PShK$ to the functor $\SpacesK^{(-),\LL}$.